 Expat rent prices

-EuroCost International has published its new worldwide ranking of rents paid by expats.
+EuroCost International publishes its new worldwide ranking of rents paid by expats.

-Although expat housing conditions can vary substantially from one country to another, EuroCost International publishes a yearly worldwide ranking based on a specific type of housing.
+Although expat housing conditions can vary a lot from one country to another, EuroCost International publishes a yearly worldwide ranking based on a specific type of housing.

-This ranking is based on a panel of two and three-bedroom flats (average prices converted into euros, with December 2020 as a reference date).
+This ranking is based on a panel of two- and three-bedroom flats (average prices converted into euros, reference date December 2022).

-- Paris and Amsterdam have returned to the top 20.
+- Chicago and Accra join the top 20.

 The most expensive cities in the world